RonnyPfannschmidt-Attic/anyvc/docs/workdir/index.rst

 Workdir Operations
 ==================

-The workdir handling is accessible as api as well as a rather simple pretty much feature-free cli.
+The workdir handling is accessible as an api as well as a rather simple pretty much feature-free cli.

 .. toctree::